Gravity Payments

 What are Convenience Fees?

-Convenience fees are a flat fee slapped on to a “non-standard” payment method.
+Convenience fees are a fixed flat fee amount added to a “non-standard” payment method for your business.
 So, if your standard payment channel is in-person payments, you may be able to charge a convenience fee for online payments.

 It’s illegal to add convenience fees in the same states that it’s illegal to add surcharges.
 As with surcharges, make sure you research the current legal status in your state before implementing convenience fees.